 Her artworks are often tiny and rarely larger than 4” x 4”.
 Each collage is a physical reconstruction using tweezers and scalpel and is meticulously recreated in painstaking detail.
 By reworking with her own imagery she questions the veracity and accuracy of a memory of original experiences.
 Each collage is flawed and unreliable in relating the image upon which it is based; it narrates differing qualities and interpretations on what can be considered the truth.

 Recent works have evolved her practice to include three dimensional mixed media art forms based on dolls, mannequins, and the human form.
 The theme is always deconstruction and reconstruction, whether this is through a photograph or through her mixed-media works.

 Ezra openly describes herself as a ‘renegade arts experimentalist’ and is happy dabbling in anything that pushes her work to the limit and broadens her own potential.
 She is constantly considering David Hume’s notion that “man is a bundle or collection of different perceptions which succeed one another with an inconceivable rapidity and are in perpetual flux and motion”.
 This persistent examination means that indubitably the works she creates are full of options and choices rather than mistakes or miscalculation.
 They are a true reflection of the artist’s mind concentrated into amazing detail and painstaking accuracy.

 In an alternate universe she is also a freelance educator and provides photography workshops.
-In her spare time she produces music videos for goldbringer and Malum Sky, is attempting to learn Welsh, and likes to stroke cats.
+In her spare time she produces music videos and photography for Stone Letter Media, is attempting to learn Welsh, and likes to stroke cats.